radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/self-managed/07-release-notes.md

 Release date: 2026-09-08

-This release includes vulnerability fixes only - no functional changes
+This release contains vulnerability fixes only; it introduces no additional feature changes.

 > Recommended versions:
 >
 > - `Shared Services`: 3.5.2
 > - `CNPG`: 1.29
 > - `PostgreSQL`: 18.3

+See [vulnerability fixes](./08-vulnerability-fixes.md) for additional details.

 ## Version 3.7.1